 - Getting a rat is not as much complicated as taking care of it.
 But make sure you are getting it from a reputed breeder.
 Also, don’t forget to check the sex of your rat.
-This is most important to avoid unwanted litters and breeding.
+This is most important to avoid unwanted litter and breeding.

 - In the case when you are purchasing the pet from the store, make sure that you have checked the sex of the rat either by yourself or some professional.

 - Also, the rat is a very sociable creature that lives happily in the company.
 A rat alone can get stressed.
 So it is advised to keep your rat in the company of at least two or more.
-In the case when you are not having any rat before, you should purchase two or more rats together.
+In the case when you are not having any rats before, you should purchase two or more rats together.

 Letting them settle comfortably: In the beginning, your house, the cage, and the surrounding is new for your rat.
-So we recommend you to let the rat settle in comfortably for one or two days.
+So we recommend you let the rat settle in comfortably for one or two days.
 No matter how much you tempt to play with your rat, but you should wait for the pet rats to settle in.

 Playing or handling your rat on the very first day can stress them out and it may impact their health.
 In the starting two or three days, let the rat get comfortable with their new cage, their surroundings, and all the new strange smells.

-It is often reported that rats, in the beginning, have more issue of sneezing and it is quite common.
+It is often reported that rats, in the beginning, have more issues of sneezing and it is quite common.
 But in the case when the sneezing persists even after a few days, you should consult your veterinarian, as the rat may get an allergy or small infection.

 So when the sneezing is not stopping even after a few days in your rat, you should decide on a trip to your vet.
 Even a simple and cheap antibiotic will help.